grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 - In-line edit marks.
 You can hover your mouse cursor over the edit marks to view the Vale warning or error.
 - A full report in the **PROBLEMS** tab.
 Each Vale warning or error in the report includes the line and column where the error occurs.

+## Errata for Vale

+When you write something that has an associated rule in one of the Vale linting files, an error is generated, such as:

+`Use '%s' instead of '%s'.`

+`Did you mean '%s' instead of '%s'?`

+Most of these error messages and suggestions are self-explanatory and include preferred spellings or alternate words.
+However, the following rules require further explanation:

+### Allows to

+Common wording error.
+The linter suggests replacing "allows to" to with the grammatically correct "allows you to", since there is no use case for the phrase "allows to."